 Orient still operates independently, its horological approach and brand identity unaffected by the merge.
 So even though they’re no longer market rivals, they often get measured against each other.

 Today we’re comparing Orient vs Seiko.
-Both are known for craftsmanship and reasonable prices, so depending on what you’re in the market for, you may turn to Seiko for one style of
+Both are known for craftsmanship and reasonable prices, so depending on what you’re in the market for, you may turn to Seiko for one style of watch and Orient for another.
+Let’s get to it.

 Which is Better: Orient Or Seiko?